On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

 where

-This $\Upsilon$ is the non-abelian matrix phase developed from the Aharonov-Bohm phase $\phi_s$ as one qubit rotates around another.
+This topological matrix phase $\Upsilon$ is developed from the Aharonov-Bohm phase $\phi_s$ as one qubit rotates around another.
 The qubits in QHE are quantized spinor having flux attached with charge.
-Their entanglement is equivalent to spin type echo where the topological phase dominates due to Aharonov-Bohm oscillation between them.This compel to change the Berry phase of the Hall qubit, singlet state as in eq.(22) by the relative A-B type phase $\phi_s$.
+Their entanglement is equivalent to spin type echo where the topological phase dominates due to Aharonov-Bohm oscillation between them.
+This compel to change the Berry phase of the singlet state as in eq.(24) by the relative A-B type phase $\phi_s$.

 This Hall qubit can be visualized in terms of entanglement of two oscillating qubits .